CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ## 2\.
 Google Cloud for OTA Updates

-[Google Cloud Platform](https://cloud.google.com/) (GCP) offers a range of integrated services to manage Capacitor OTA updates.
+[Google Cloud Platform](https://cloud.google.com/) (GCP) offers a range of integrated services to manage React Native OTA updates.
 These services cover everything from file hosting and global distribution to security, deployment automation, and monitoring.

 ### Storage and Distribution